Cockatoo: Profile and Information

 Share with your friends 🥹!

-The name Cockatoo might be unfamiliar to you, but you will be thrilled to know that this beautiful bird falls under 21 species of parrot with the scientific name Cacatuidae.
+Cockatoo might be unfamiliar to you, but you will be thrilled that this beautiful bird falls under 21 parrot species with the scientific name Cacatuidae.

-Cockatoos can be recognized by their distinctive bills which are crested and concaved.
-Their feathers are generally less colorful as compared to those of other parrots, primarily white, gray, or black, and mostly with colored features in the crest, cheeks, or tail.
+Cockatoos can be recognized by their distinctive bills, which are crested and concaved.
+Their feathers are generally less colorful than other parrots, primarily white, gray, or black, and mostly with colored crest, cheeks, or tail features.

-Parrots on the other hand are smaller than Cockatoos on the average; nevertheless, the smallest species of cockatoo, is a small bird known as cockatiel.
+On the other hand, parrots are smaller than Cockatoos on average; nevertheless, the smallest species of cockatoo is a small bird known as a cockatiel.

 The phylogenetic position of the cockatiel remains unsolved, apart from the fact that it is one of the earliest outgrowths of the cockatoo origin.
 The rest of the species are divided into two main clades.

-The large black five cockatoos belonging to the genus Calyptorhynchus form a subdivision while the second and larger subdivision is formed by the genus Cacatua, which includes eleven species of cockatoos with white plumage and four monotypic genera that previously branched, known as Major Mitchell’s pink and white cockatoo, the mainly gray gang-gang cockatoo, the large, black-feathered palm cockatoo and the pink and gray galah.
+The large black five cockatoos belonging to the genus Calyptorhynchus form a subdivision.
+In contrast, the second and larger subdivision is formed by the genus Cacatua, which includes eleven species of cockatoos with white plumage and four monotypic genera that previously branched, known as Major Mitchell’s pink and white cockatoo, the mainly gray gang-gang cockatoo, the large, black-feathered palm cockatoo, and the pink and gray galah.

 Scientific Classification